sifive/vcdrom/readme/vscode-dev-env.md

 If you make any code modifications, you will need to invoke the build/install/debug loop to run the new code.

+### Firefox

+Although we currently emphasize Chrome support, it might be occasionally useful to debug an environment that uses Firefox as its default web browser.

+If that eventuality arists, then to set that up, install the Firefox debug extension to vccode (https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug).

+Open a terminal and start firefox using this command:

+`firefox --start-debugger-server`

+Then from vscode, use the launch configuration named "Local Firefox Attach"

 ## Helpful Links

 - https://stackoverflow.com/questions/65200278/vscode-settings-how-to-get-a-hostname-when-using-remote-ssh